 I grew up in the PNW, but lived in the south and the east coast for part of my adult life.
 I moved back to the PNW about 15 years ago and cannot image being happy anywhere else.
 I love the distinct seasons, and the snowpack the area that I live enjoys each winter, but that snowpack dominance that the area where I live is projected to shift to a snow/rain mix dominance by 2040.

-I’m adding some new pages to the blog, which will revolve around permaculture design with native perennials, ecosystem conservation, gardening, and one of my true loves and important sustainable solutions…wild pollinators.
+Now that I’m done with my undergraduate studies, I’m adding some new pages to the blog, which will revolve around permaculture design with native perennials, ecosystem conservation, gardening, and one of my true loves and important sustainable solutions…wild pollinators.
 I will always be a lover of baking and cooking, and you’ll see updated recipes in that category too!

 If I can be of help, you have a question, or need some help designing some sustainable perennial solutions into your growing system, send me a message!